Replacing physical documents with digital copies imposes extra tasks

 The booking department at a large automotive company normally receives several hundreds of physical invoices via a physical internal mail system for payment.
 To facilitate remote work, the physical internal mail system was replaced with a scan solution.

 The booking department now receives the invoices in form of digital documents.
-However, the process still requires the digital copies to be printed by the booking department, today.
-This extra step adds the equivalent of one full time employee (FTE) of extra work in the process.
+But, the process still requires the digital copies to be printed by the booking department, today.
+This extra step adds the equivalent of one full-time employee (FTE) of extra work in the process.

-Within only one day, the automation Center of Excellence (CoE) created an automation to help with the process.
-The automation monitors the mailbox in which the scanned invoices come in.
+Within just one day, the automation center of excellence (CoE) created an automation to help with the process.
+The automation checks the mailbox in which the scanned invoices come in.
 Then it looks for an attachment and, if present, the attachment is printed.

 As a next step, the CoE is now assessing whether the downstream tasks can be automated as well, so the printing can be avoided altogether.